SDU-eScience/Documentation/docs/source/index.rst

 Postgres database instance setup
 ''''''''''''''''''''''''''''''''
-A database instance should be created and configured before installing iRods.
+A database instance should be created and configured before installing iRODS.
 The following PSQL is used for setting up our database.

 .. code-block:: sql
    :linenos: